DavidJimenezS/Graph_Learning_Based_on_Signal_Smoothness_Representation_for_Change_Detection/README.md

 # Graph Learning Based on Signal Smoothness Representation for Homogeneous and Heterogeneous Change Detection

-This repository is a proposed approach based on Graph Signal processing for change detection (currently under revision) under the folllowing name:
+This repository is a proposed approach based on Graph Signal processing for change detection under the folllowing name:

 * Graph Learning Based on Signal Smoothness Representation for Homogeneous and Heterogeneous Change Detection in IEEE TGRS (currently under review).